 Just a few days of eating highly processed, sugary foods can have you feeling lethargic and heading to the sofa for a nap.
-So with the sweetest of bank holiday weekends fast approaching, check out our top tips below on powerful eating to fuel your body in a balanced way and prevent those energy slumps.

 - The best energy drink you can get is H²O!
 As simple as it sounds, one of the most important things we can do to stay energised is to drink enough water throughout the day to prevent dehydration setting in, which can lead to feeling fatigued.
 Keep a bottle with you throughout the day and sip more during your workouts, since you lose water through breathing and sweating.

 - As tempting as it might be, don’t resort to high sugar drinks and foods for an energy boost.
 Simple refined carbohydrates like white pasta, bread, pastries and cakes will break down in the body quickly and result in a spike in your blood sugar levels which then ultimately will turn into an energy crash as your body works to return the body back to balance.
 Instead, choose complex carbs found in wholegrain bread, beans and vegetables that release energy slowly and are also packed with vitamins and minerals and high fibre so you’ll feel a more balanced and sustained energy throughout your day.

 - Snack smarter.
 Don’t be scared of snacking once a day, it can be a great way of preventing overeating at mealtimes.
 But be sure to choose the right snacks to help maintain those blood sugar and energy levels.
 Try snacking on high protein and high fibre foods such as eggs, nuts, hummus and vegetables rather than crisps and biscuits that will lead you into the vicious circle of energy high followed by an energy crash.